DHARPA-Project/kiara.documentation/docs/usage/getting_started.md

 ```

-## Checking for available modules
+## Checking for available operations

-First, let's have a look which modules are available, and what we can do with them:
+First, let's have a look which operations are available, and what we can do with them:

 {{ cli("kiara", "module", "list", max_height=320) }}

+!!! note
+    In this guide we'll use the term *operation* to indicate an entity that transforms data in some way or form. *kiara*
+    also has the concept of *module* (the differences are explained in more detail [here](../concepts/index.md)), and in most
+    cases the meaning of '*module*' and '*operation*' is roughly the same.
+Especially in the context of this 'Getting started'
+    guide.
+Nonetheless, keep in mind that technically both terms refer to different things.

 ## Importing data, and creating a table